 - Resistor R9 in the collector is included to suppress the tendency to oscillation.

-The output jack of the pedal is taken before the variable resistor VR1, and is not affected by the position of the slider.
+The output jack of the pedal is taken before the variable resistor VR1 and is not affected by the position of the slider.
 Therefore, the position of the potentiometer does not affect the output level.

-Once again the output impedance can be estimated using the hybrid pi model, but in this case the formula is complex and does not give any intuitive idea.
-Alternatively, the value can be calculated using pspice accurate simulation, showing the results below:
+Once again the output impedance can be estimated using the hybrid-pi model, but in this case, the formula is complex and does not give any intuitive idea.
+Alternatively, the value can be calculated using PSpice accurate simulation, showing the results below:

 The position of the VR1 potentiometer effects the value of the output impedance, but the overall number is between 630 Ω and 8.6KΩ, which can be considered as good output impedance.

-The core of the wah design remains in the cap C2 which close the feedback loop between the output (Q2 emitter) and input stage of the circuit:
+The core of the wah design remains in the cap C2 which close the feedback loop between the output (Q2 emitter) and the input stage of the circuit:

 The Input Stage amplifies the feedbacked signal coming from the Q2 emitter through C2 and R2.
 Because of this amplification of the signal applied across the C2 capacitor, the apparent reactance seen by the input signal looking into the capacitor is different from the real one.